 3. Involve Cross-Functional Stakeholders

-While an organization’s employee screening process touches everyone in the organization as part of the hiring process, there are particular stakeholders who can provide valuable insights for an auditing exercise.
-Including representatives from human resources, legal, compliance, security, and operations will provide well-rounded perspective and ensure alignment with other corporate-wide initiatives.
+While an organization’s employee screening process touches everyone in the organization as part of the hiring process, particular stakeholders can provide valuable insights for an auditing exercise.
+Including representatives from human resources, legal, compliance, security, and operations will provide a well-rounded perspective and ensure alignment with other corporate-wide initiatives.